Homogenization of plain weave composites with imperfect microstructure: Part II--Analysis of real-world materials: Statistically equivalent period unit cell

 Now, the optimal values of the SEPUC parameters can be determined as the solution to a box-constrained global optimization problem

-where the lower and upper bounds $\vek{l}$ and $\vek{u}$ are directly based on the image analysis data acquired in~\secref{2DEXP}.
+where the lower and upper bounds $\vek{l}$ and $\vek{u}$ are directly linked to standard deviations in~\tabref{parameters_SEPUC} acquired from two-dimensional image analysis.
 A closer inspection reveals that objective functions~(\ref{eq:objfunc}) are multi-modal and discontinuous due to the effect of limited bitmap resolution, cf.~\cite{Zeman:2003:ACM}.
 Based on our previous experience with evolutionary optimization, a stochastic optimization algorithm \code{RASA}~\cite{Matous:2000:AGA,Hrstka:2003:CS}, based on a combination of a~real-valued genetic algorithm and the Simulated Annealing method, is used to solve the optimization problem~\eqref{opt_problem}.